 Firstly, use local people of Jharkhand (it includes many greedy Tribals / Adivasis too) as Agents who can easily persuade people of their area by selling them a dream of better and peaceful life.
 Besides, the local people tend to become easy prey of the agents who speak in their language and belong to their area.

 Secondly, the Middlemen who are from New Delhi, Ranchi or the catchment area of human-trafficking victims, they help the transport of the victims from their homes to their agreed destinations.

 Thirdly, the owner of placement agencies or the master-minds behind the human-trafficking operation, they continuously monitor its smooth operation and at the end of it all, they are the ones who decides the fate and placement of each of these victims.

 Back home in Jharkhand, Inspector General (IG) Police (Organized Crime), Anurag Gupta said, “The girls are mainly from 4 districts, namely, Gumla, Simdega, Dumka and Khunti.”
 He said it was difficult to stop these girls from leaving the state as none of them was forced to leave.

 This is where the Jharkhand Government comes in, they not only need to plug the hole to stop the human-trafficking with the help of police, other officials, NGOs, social activists but they also need to take concrete steps improve the depressing scenario at the rural areas of above named 4 districts of Jharkhand.

 It need long-term planning and sustained efforts, but is Jharkhand Government up to it?
-This is a big question that the Government need to answer.
+This is a big question that the Government needs to answer.

 Latest posts by Sameer Bhagat (see all)